-NOAA complies with all nine of the Best Practices in regards to the newest satellites, S-NPP and NOAA-20.
-NOAA continues to support the Best Practice effort by participating in the Intersessional and formal WG-I meetings.
+NOAA complies with all ten of the Best Practices in regards to the current operational POES, S-NPP and NOAA-20 satellites.
+NOAA will continue to support the Best Practice effort by participating in the Intersessional and formal WG-I meetings.